helium/HIP/Setting-CPI-Requirements-CBRS-Installations.md

 ## Summary

 This HIP aims to set CPI (Certified Professional Installer) requirements for CBRS deployments to better the installation quality and knowledge of the deployers for the CBRS network.
-Every new cbrs deployment and/or re-registration of a cbrs radios, and will require a CPI identification number when submitting for SAS registration.
+Every new cbrs deployment and/or re-authorization of a cbrs radios, and will require a CPI identification number when submitting for SAS registration.

 ## Motivation